¡Los servicios de texto y chat de 988 Lifeline ya están disponibles en Español!

 Decide if you are ready to speak.

 Ask yourself if you are ready to speak.
 If you don’t want to tell your story, you don’t have to.
 Give yourself time to heal and gain perspective about your experiences.
 Reflect on the difference between healing yourself and helping others.
-Consider consulting a mental health professional that can help you figure out if you are ready.
+Consider consulting a mental health professional, such as a therapist or counselor, who can help you figure out if you are ready.

 Decide how to share your story.

 Sharing your story does not have to take a certain form or shape.
 Think about your goals.
-What do you want to promote or achieve by sharing your experience?
-Who are you sharing this for?
+What message do you want to promote or achieve by sharing your experience?
+What audience are you hoping to reach?
 Weigh the potential benefits and risks for yourself and others.
-Identifying your values, goals, and needs can help you determine the audiences you feel most comfortable addressing, whether that audience is a group of people in certain situations, the general public, or somewhere in between.
+Identifying your values, goals, and needs can help you determine the audiences you feel most comfortable addressing, whether that audience is a group of people in certain situations, such as others with lived experience, the general public, or somewhere in between.
+Consider if or where your story will be published (Eg., news article, blog, video, etc.) and determine if you are comfortable having your lived experience story be public.

 Identify what you want to share.

-Decide what aspects of your story you may want to avoid or be cautious about discussing, and what you feel comfortable sharing.
+Decide what aspects of your story you may want to avoid or be cautious about discussing and what you feel comfortable sharing.
 This may be influenced by your audience.
 Research in the suicide prevention field recommends avoiding sharing graphic details of self-harm and suicide.
-The field also recommends identifying and sharing any resources, actions, and people that helped you through crisis – whatever helped you may be a support to others too when they hear your story.
+The field also recommends identifying and sharing any resources, actions, and people who helped you through a crisis – whatever helped you may be a support to others too when they hear your story.

 Prepare to tell your story safely and effectively.

 This could take the form of consulting available guidelines for safe messaging and suicide prevention, learning about suicide prevention resources in your area, contacting a suicide prevention organization to collaborate, or taking a suicide prevention training or mental health first aid course.
-Glamorizing suicide, implying that suicide is inevitable, or perpetuating myths about suicide can be harmful in stories shared with others.
-Focus on the hope and healing you have been able to find through the pain you’ve experienced (or continue to experience) to help keep others safe.
+When using these tools and resources, be cautious to ensure you are not sharing myths about suicide- such as suicide is inevitable.
+Instead, focus on the hope and healing you have been able to find through the pain you’ve experienced (or continue to experience) to help inspire others to seek help.

 When you tell your story